felixchenfy/ros_yolo_as_template_matching/README.md

 data_name: "custom1" # Your data folder will be "data/data_name/"
 data_labels: ["bottle", "meter"] # class names of the target objects
 ```

+Set the "template_aug_effects" to meet your need.
+The other settings are also illustrated in that yaml file.

 ### 2.2.2 Folders
 Create a folder "data/data_name/", such as "data/custom1/".
 Create the following subfolders: